kendelljoseph/application-patterns/concepts/applications-software.md

 #### Practical implications

-> Runtime model design represents human thought and skill.
+> Runtime model design requires human thought and skill.
 It cannot be automated.

 Runtime model design is another of the framing tasks of data applications engineering.
 In other words, *don't try to make a runtime model-generating machine*.
 It will be far more complex than using a human who knows what they are doing, and will never match the quality of human work.

-At the most, limit generated models to the simplest and most obvious cases (like a prefab truss or wall section), while allowing human work to seamlessly blend with the generated code.
+At most, limit generated models to the simplest and most obvious cases, while allowing human work to seamlessly blend with the generated code.

 > Runtime models do not know about storage implementation